odys-z/x-visual/docsphinx/design-memo/vparas.rst

 can has a u_tex parameter.

 After v0.3, *u_tex* is an array for shader of ShaderFlag = colorArray.
-The array can be morphed using u_morph<i> in ModelSeqs.script.
+The array can be morphed using u_morph in ModelSeqs.script.

 - paras.colors